 All That Jazz

-I really appreciate that when you go to see an exhibit at the New York City Metropolitan Museum of Art, you get some much for your donation.
-There is always an amazing amount of displays to see in just one day, you just have to be brave enough to maneuver the crowds.
+I really appreciate that when you go to see an exhibit at the New York City Metropolitan Museum of Art, you get a lot for your donation.
+There is always an amazing amount of displays to see in just one day; you just have to be brave enough to maneuver the crowds.

 All That Jazz